C-130 Hercules life extension

 - Safe Air - support services.

-The final aircraft will be completed at Woodbourne, Blenheim, in December 2016.
+The final aircraft was completed at Woodbourne, Blenheim, in February 2017.

 The C-130 Hercules in action